Kseniaisakov/proj/README.md

  	◦ Consistently positioned across all game pages for a unified user experience.

 	7. Styling:
-	◦Each game should exhibit unique styling but should also maintain a consistent theme or design with the other games and the main page.
+	◦ Each game should exhibit unique styling but should also maintain a consistent theme or design with the other games and the main page.

 Contact Page Features: